 Backpacking in Mexico is a lot of fun.

 For us, it was actually the first country we ever hit when we went backpacking.
-Backpacking Mexico will probably get you hooked on backpacking as it did to us.
+An epic trip like this one will probably get you hooked on backpacking as it did to us.
 So you probably never want to return to a different style of travel after backpacking in Central America.
 So keep scrolling to read our backpacking guide to Mexico.

 This post contains affiliate links.
 This means if you purchase something through one of these links, we get a small commission on the sale.
 You will never pay extra for an affiliate product.

 Mexico is the largest country in Central America (Ok, yes, it’s officially a part of North America, but let’s break some rules here and call it Central America!)
 Because of the size of Mexico, travelers tend to break up the country in different parts.
 They usually decide to explore one part of the country each time.

 If time is on your side and you can spare a few months for backpacking Mexico, feel free to combine everything in one big trip!
 The three parts we named below each serve as a 2 or 3 weeks Mexico itinerary.

 We advise to go way slower and take a minimum of 3 weeks per part!